freeradical13/freeradical13.github.io/index.md

 A [transmission electron microscope][] (TEM) focuses a beam of electrons through a thin substance and onto a surface to understand the internal structure of a substance.

+[X-Ray Crystallography][] focuses an X-ray beam through a substance on a detector that creates a 3D structures from the defraction of the X-ray beams by the atoms of the substance.

 ## Cancer

 A [neoplasm][] (or tumor) is an excessive and abnormal growth of a tissue that forms a large mass, often proximately due to excessive cell division or abnormal cell death.
 If a tumor spreads to another part of the body ([metastasizes][]), then it's called a [cancer][] (or malignant tumor).
 If a tumor does not spread, it's called a [benign tumor][], although some benign tumors may not be benign in effect and may cause damage such as benign brain tumors.
 An example of a common benign tumor is a [mole][mole tumor].